alekseykuleshov/docdata/README.md

 ## History

+* June 2017 - Improved logging.
+And removed automated test runner using Travis.
 * November 2016 - this project was forked due to issues to repo not being managed
 * August 2014 - new fork https://github.com/cleentfaar/docdata-orderapi created
 * February 2013 - Initial work by Tijs Verkoyen https://github.com/tijsverkoyen/Docdata-Payments